georgetsirogiannis/SixteenCoreCharacterMapper/HELP.md

 ---

 ## Exporting & Sharing
-* **Export Image:** Save the current Traits Grid as a PNG image.
+* **Export Image:** Save the current Trait Grid as a PNG image.
 You can choose to include all characters, specific groups, or specific characters.
 * **Export Notes:** Creates a TXT file containing all trait notes from your project, grouped and labeled for easy reference during your writing process.

 ---

 ## Settings
 *   **Toggle Theme** — switch between Light and Dark mode to match your workspace.
 *   **Language** — choose from English, French, German, Spanish, Portuguese, Italian, Dutch, Polish, and Greek.
-The parts translated are the Traits Grid (trait names, descriptions, labels) and the Questionnaire (questions and group titles).
+The parts translated are the Trait Grid (trait names, descriptions, labels) and the Questionnaire (questions and group titles).
 Some UI labels and dialogs may stay in the original language.
 *   **Updates** — the app checks for updates on startup and will let you know if a new version is available.

 ---